daspoon/tree-sitter-kit/README.md

   }
   ```

-Tree-sitter enables writing a grammar for this language as a javascript object:
+Using tree-sitter directly, one can write a grammar for this language as a javascript object:

   ```
   {